python/cpython/Doc/library/io.rst

 .. class:: BufferedReader(raw, buffer_size=DEFAULT_BUFFER_SIZE)

-   A buffer for a readable, sequential :class:`RawIOBase` object.
+   A buffer providing higher-level access to a readable, sequential :class:`RawIOBase` object.
 It inherits :class:`BufferedIOBase`.
+   When reading data from this object, a larger amount of data may be requested from the underlying raw stream, and kept in an internal buffer.
+   The buffered data can then be returned directly on subsequent reads.

    The constructor creates a :class:`BufferedReader` for the given readable *raw* stream and *buffer_size*.
 If *buffer_size* is omitted,